clutchcall CLI and its QUIC data-plane engine drive the tunnel

-A programmatic client (embed a tunnel in your own process) is Preview — see
+A programmatic client, which embeds a tunnel in your own process, is

 Install